 This is another shrub that produces lots of tasty red berries for birds.
 It adds good colour and structure to the garden too.

-This crab apple tree produces plenty of bright orange baubles that stay on the tree until the frosts break them apart.
-Then the birds can get at the tasty seeds inside.
+Then, this crab apple tree produces plenty of bright orange baubles that stay on the tree until the frosts break them apart.
+The birds can get at the tasty seeds inside, to snack on.

 This is often called firethorn because the orange berries look like flames.
 It can be grown as a shrub or trained as a climber.